OmrYvs06/zapret-Turkey-V72.2-Release/docs/readme.md

 sudo bash /opt/zapret/install_easy.sh
 ```

-# Frequently Asked Questions
-## Why we are gonna trust you?
-Well, its my personal stuff after all, I made this script for easy installation for myself. </br>
-If you have trust issues you have a 2+1 option: </br>
-Use only `config ` file </br>
-or </br>
-compare all the files with its original release version.</br>
-or </br>
-just don't instal any file from this github project. (github will hack you!!!)</br> </br>

-If you **really** don't trust me, just install `config` file in this project and use it with original zapret project.

 # Extras
 These configurations no needed for zapret usage, but they improve the experience and privacy for system wide.
 ## 1. installing and setting up `dnscrypt-proxy`